jjm159/jjm159/README.md

 ## Jae-Myeong Jung

-I’m developing game server systems for a new project at PUBG STUDIOS.
+I’m developing game server systems for a new project at PUBG STUDIOS

 ---